Wakakusa Yamayaki | I Was Heading Down the Mountain — Then I Watched the Whole Thing Burn

 The exits were completely blocked, arrivals and departures all compressed into the same space, staff on megaphones trying to manage the flow.
 I stood there for about twenty minutes before making it onto the platform.
 If you go, don't rush straight to the station after it ends.
 Wait nearby for half an hour — the crowd clears significantly.

-・Held every third Saturday of January (confirm exact date on official Nara tourism sites)
+・Held every fourth Saturday of January (Jan 24, 2026; confirm the exact date on official Nara tourism sites)

 ・Viewing spots: the base of Wakakusa-yama and throughout Nara Park — closer is better